prettier/plugin-ruby/CONTRIBUTING.md

 As you can see above, the resulting s-expressions will call the following methods in order on the instantiated `Ripper` instance: `on_int`, `on_int`, `on_stmts_new`, `on_binary`, `on_stmts_add`, `on_program`.
 You can hook into any part of this process by overriding any of those methods (we override all of them).

-Now that the text has been transformed into an AST that we can work with, `ripper.rb` will serialize the result to JSON, write it back to stdout, and exit.
+Now that the text has been transformed into an AST that we can work with, `parser.rb` will serialize the result to JSON, write it back to stdout, and exit.
 The `parse` function will then parse that JSON by reading off the child process once it has exited, and return that value back to prettier.

 ### AST to Doc